microsoft/terminal/doc/specs/#605 - Search/spec.md

 5. The search will start from the active selected text (inclusive) if there is one, or where the cursor is.
 5. The search will automatically go around when it reaches the starting point.
 7. The search box can be positioned at either the top left or the bottom left of the terminal.
+8. The user can use Tab to navigate all the elements in the search box.

 ### Accessibility